Tsurugaoka Hachimangū: History

-This shrine was originally built in 1063 as a branch of Iwashimizu Shrine in Zaimokuza where tiny Moto Hachiman now stands and dedicated to the Emperor Ōjin, (deified with the name Hachiman, tutelary kami of warriors), his mother Empress Jingu and his wife Hime-gami.
-Minamoto no Yoritomo, the founder of the Kamakura shogunate, moved it to its present location in 1191 and invited Hachiman to reside in the new location to protect his government.
-The shrine caught a major fire in 14 November 1280, where several artifacts were also stolen from the inner sanctum of the shrine.
+This shrine was originally built in 1063 as a branch of Iwashimizu Shrine in Zaimokuza, where tiny Moto Hachiman now stands.
+It was dedicated to the Emperor Ōjin (deified with the name Hachiman, tutelary kami of warriors), his mother Empress Jingu, and his wife Hime-gami.
+Minamoto no Yoritomo, the founder of the Kamakura shogunate, moved the shrine to its present location in 1191, inviting Hachiman to reside in the new location to protect his government.
+The shrine experienced a major fire on 14 November 1280, during which several artifacts were stolen from the inner sanctum.

 Assassination of Minamoto no Sanetomo

-One of the historical events the shrine is tied to is the assassination of Sanetomo, last of Minamoto no Yoritomo's sons.
+One of the historical events the shrine is tied to is the assassination of Sanetomo, the last of Minamoto no Yoritomo's sons.

-Under heavy snow on the evening of February 12, 1219 (Jōkyū 1, 26th day of the 1st month), shōgun Minamoto no Sanetomo was coming down from Tsurugaoka Hachimangū's Senior Shrine after assisting to a ceremony celebrating his nomination to Udaijin.
-His nephew Kugyō, son of second shōgun Minamoto no Yoriie, came out from next to the stone stairway of the shrine, then suddenly attacked and assassinated him in the hope to become shōgun himself.
-The killer is often described as hiding behind the giant ginkgo, but no contemporary text mentions the tree, and this detail is likely an Edo-period invention first appeared in Tokugawa Mitsukuni's Shinpen Kamakurashi.
+Under heavy snow on the evening of 12 February 1219 (Jōkyū 1, 26th day of the 1st month), shōgun Minamoto no Sanetomo was coming down from Tsurugaoka Hachimangū's Senior Shrine after assisting in a ceremony celebrating his nomination to Udaijin.
+His nephew Kugyō, son of second shōgun Minamoto no Yoriie, came out from next to the stone stairway of the shrine, then suddenly attacked and killed Sanetomo; he hoped by this deed to become shōgun himself.
+The killer is often described as hiding behind the giant ginkgo, but no contemporary text mentions the tree; this detail is likely an Edo-period invention, which first appeared in Tokugawa Mitsukuni's Shinpen Kamakurashi.
 For his act Kugyō was himself beheaded a few hours later, thus bringing the Seiwa Genji line of the Minamoto clan and their rule in Kamakura to a sudden end.

 Shrine and temple

 Tsurugaoka Hachimangū is now just a Shinto shrine but, for the almost 700 years from its foundation until the Shinto and Buddhism Separation Order (神仏判然令) of 1868, its name was Tsurugaoka Hachimangū-ji (鶴岡八幡宮寺) and it was also a Buddhist temple, one of the oldest in Kamakura.
-The mixing of Buddhism and kami worship in shrine-temple complexes like Tsurugaoka called jingū-ji had been normal for centuries until the Meiji government decided, for political reasons, that this was to change.
+The mixing of Buddhism and kami worship in shrine-temple complexes like Tsurugaoka, called jingū-ji, had been normal for centuries until the Meiji government decided for political reasons that this was to change.
 (According to the honji suijaku theory, Japanese kami were just local manifestations of universal buddhas, and Hachiman in particular was one of the earliest and most popular syncretic gods.
-Already in the 7th century, for example in Usa, Kyūshū, Hachiman was worshiped together with Miroku Bosatsu (Maitreya).)
+As early as the 7th century, Hachiman was worshiped together with Miroku Bosatsu (Maitreya) in places like Usa).